PART A: DEFINITIONS AND TITLES

 (1) Unless waived by the faculty member and approved by the dean and chancellor, a decision upon a tenured appointment as a member of the university faculty shall be made after a maximum probationary period of seven years of continuous full-time service as a professor, associate professor, or assistant professor.
 Normally, the tenure review for a faculty member will commence at the beginning of the seventh year of service.

-(2) In the Schools of Medicine and Public Health, promotion and tenure are separate processes, but may occur concurrently.
+(2) In the Schools of Medicine, Pharmacy and Public Health, promotion and tenure are separate processes, but may occur concurrently.

 (a) Unless waived by the faculty member and approved by the dean and chancellor, a decision regarding promotion to associate professor shall be made after a maximum probationary period of seven years of continuous full-time service at the rank of assistant professor.
 Normally, the promotion review of a faculty member will commence at the beginning of the seventh year of service.